Dushyantgoswami/docs/docs/tutorials/rollapp/run-a-node.md

 hide_table_of_contents: true
 ---

-We present you a Docker of the dYmension protocol.
+We present you a local version of the dYmension protocol.
 This tool comes pre-built with the base layers so you can simulate a real-world experience of interacting with a live dYmension.

 ### Step 1: Install settlement layer binaries